Last Updated: 3 weeks ago

 So, if you’re looking for a friendly large cat breed with big eyes, you won’t be disappointed.

-Do you want a mini tiger cats with big eyes?
+Do you want a mini-tiger cat with big eyes?
 Then the Ocicat might be the right breed of cat for you.

 The Ocicat spotted coat comes in 12 colors, while its large eyes can be all colors but blue.